nx-lr/32chars-js/README.md

 The compiler analyzes the text, and stores a record of all distinct Unicode characters inside the text and their code points.
 It then generates a category for each character, based on its Unicode metadata.
 This category corresponds to the _General Category_ of the Unicode character, if it is not a Letter, but if it is, its _Script_.
 Most Unicode characters are considered letters.

-The compiler assigns a category to each code point checking the character to the regular expression corresponding to the Unicode category or script, until it finds a match.
+The compiler assigns a category to each code point, checking the character against a regular expression corresponding to its Unicode category or script, until it finds a match.

 -   Letter (`L`): lowercase (`Ll`), modifier (`Lm`), titlecase (`Lt`), uppercase (`Lu`), other (`Lo`)
 -   Mark (`M`): spacing combining (`Mc`), enclosing (`Me`), non-spacing (`Mn`)